iCloud: Set up iCloud on your iOS devices or your Mac or Windows computer

 On your Mac: Choose Apple menu > System Preferences, click iCloud, enter your Apple ID and password, then turn on the features you want to use.

-On your iOS device: Tap Settings > [your name] > iCloud (or Settings > iCloud), enter your Apple ID and password, then turn on the features you want to use.
+On your iOS device: Go to Settings > [your name] > iCloud (or Settings > iCloud), enter your Apple ID and password, then turn on the features you want to use.

 If you don’t have an Apple ID, follow the onscreen instructions to create one.

 After the initial setup, use the same Apple ID (and follow the same instructions) to sign in to iCloud on your other iOS devices and Mac computers.
 To sign in on your Windows computer, see the instructions below.
-For information about signing in to iCloud on Apple TV, see the Apple TV User Guide.
+For information about signing in to iCloud on Apple TV, see Your Apple ID in the Apple TV User Guide.

 Note: If you don’t have an iOS device or a Mac, go to iCloud.com on your Windows computer, then enter your Apple ID and password to turn on web-only access to Notes, Contacts, Pages, Numbers, and Keynote.